-- When you are connecting an external hardware device that does not connect to a USB or video port - When the computer will be unused and disconnected from external power for an extended period
+Shut down the computer when it will be unused and disconnected from external power for an extended period.

-Although you can turn off the computer with the power button, the recommended procedure is to use the Windows Shut down command.
+The recommended procedure is to use the Windows Shut down command.

-NOTE: If the computer is in the Sleep state or in Hibernation, first exit Sleep or Hibernation by briefly pressing the power button.

-- Save your work and close all open programs. - Select the Start button, select the Power icon, and then select Shut down.
+- NOTE: If the computer is in the Sleep state or in Hibernation, first exit Sleep or Hibernation by briefly pressing the power button. - Save your work and close all open programs. - 2.
+Select the Start button, select the Power icon, and then select Shut down.